unnamedperson488/BlackHoleV1.0/docs/index.md

       Designed by <strong>unnamedperson488</strong>, it features advanced antenna switching, anti-jamming capabilities, and an intuitive interface.
     </p>
     <p>
       The project is open-source and community-driven, aiming to empower cybersecurity enthusiasts and professionals to explore and improve wireless security.
+      From initial prototyping to public release, the design process emphasizes reliability, accessibility, and collaboration.
     </p>
   </div>

   <div class="glow-block">
     <h3>Project Goals</h3>
     <ul>
-      <li>Deliver a reliable and efficient dual-band deauther device.</li>
+      <li>Deliver a reliable and efficient dual-band deauther device for ethical hacking.</li>
-      <li>Provide extensive documentation and support for users.</li>
+      <li>Provide extensive documentation, tutorials, and support for users of all skill levels.</li>
-      <li>Encourage community collaboration and feature development.</li>
+      <li>Encourage community collaboration through GitHub contributions and Discord discussions.</li>
+      <li>Foster innovation in wireless security research with open-source tools.</li>
     </ul>
   </div>
 </div>